 Although I was born in Omaha, Nebraska, I spent most of my childhood in Pennsylvania.
-I attended the University of Nebraska, where I earned a Bachelors of Science degree in Biology and a Masters of Science degree in exercise science.
+I attended the University of Nebraska, where I earned a Bachelor of Science degree in Biology and a Master of Science degree in exercise science.
 I received my Doctor of Osteopathic Medicine Degree from Des Moines University Osteopathic Medical Center and completed my residency training through Michigan State University in Traverse City, Michigan.

 I am a Board Certified Family Physician. and hold dual accreditation from the American Osteopathic Board of Family Physicians and the American Board of Family Medicine.
 In 2014 I earned a Fellow with the American Academy of Family Physicians.
 In my sixteen years of practice, I have been blessed with many leadership roles including Chief Resident.
 Quality Medical Director.
 Practice Medical Director, and Physician Champion for Patient-Centered Medical Home. to name a few.

 Access Family Medicine welcomes Krystal Jackson with great enthusiasm.
 Born and raised in rural Nebraska, Krystal developed an unending love for small, meaningful relationships.
 She spent many hours in the local nursing home during high school and college working as a nurses’ aide.
 Krystal graduated from Nebraska Wesleyan University in 2002 with a Bachelor’s Degree in Biology.
 In 2004 she completed her Masters of Physician Assistant Studies from the University of Nebraska Medical center in 2004.